-It can be helpful to choose a counselor whose clients have some similarities with you.
+It can be helpful to choose a counselor whose clients have some similarities to you.
 You can check a therapist’s client focus to see whether they work with individuals, couples, groups, adults, children, or teenagers.

 4. Payment options

-- Ask about reduced rates: Some therapists offer reduced rates for lower-income clients.
+- Ask about reduced rates.
+Some therapists offer reduced rates for lower-income clients.
 Ask your therapist if they offer discounts, a sliding scale, or payment plans.

 5. Online vs. in-person treatment

-- Pros: It can be easier to build a strong relationship with a counselor in person.
+- Pros: It can be easier to build a strong relationship with your counselor in person.
 It’s a private environment, your therapist can see your body language, and you don’t need to worry about technological problems.

 - Cons: Seeing a therapist in person requires reliable transportation and extra transit time.
 You’ll only be able to see providers within driving distance, and your sessions may be canceled by bad weather.